Michael Novogratz: Career

 After a stint in the New Jersey National Guard that included service as a helicopter pilot, Novogratz began his career with Goldman Sachs in 1989.
 On April 1, 1989, he joined the firm as a short-term bond (money market) salesman.
 Novogratz lived in Asia from 1992 to 1999.
 He took a salesman position for Goldman in Tokyo in 1992, and eventually Jon Corzine sent him to Hong Kong to run a trading desk for the firm.
 He was elected partner at Goldman in 1998.
 Among the positions that he held at Goldman were president of Goldman Sachs Latin America and the head of fixed income, currencies and commodities risk in Asia.
 Novogratz claims his departure from Goldman, a year after the firm went public, was due to the consequences of "partying like a rockstar".

 In March 2002, Novogratz joined Fortress Investments in time to join Wesley Edens, Robert Kauffman, Randal Nardone and Peter Briger, Jr. in taking the company public through its February 9, 2007, initial public offering.
 During the IPO, the company sold an 8% share to the public for $600 million.
-Before assuming his roles at Fortress as principal and director of Fortress Credit Corporation in 2006, he served as Co-Chief Information Officer of Macro Funds at Fortress Investment Group LLC.
+Before assuming his roles at Fortress as principal and director of Fortress Credit Corporation in 2006, he was co-Chief Information Officer of Macro Funds at Fortress Investment Group LLC.
 Although the Fortress' domain included both hedge funds and private-equity investments, Novogratz and his fellow Princetonian Briger ran the hedge funds.
 Although the stock price had risen to $35 at its IPO, by December 3, 2008, it dipped to as low as $1.87 after withdrawals from Novogratz' Drawbridge Global Macro fund were shut off.
 Fortress folded after Novogratz and his colleagues lost hundreds of millions betting on the Swiss franc and Brazilian assets.

 Cryptocurrency

-Novogratz is the CEO of Galaxy Investment Partners, a cryptocurrency investment firm.
+Novogratz founded Galaxy Investment Partners, a cryptocurrency investment firm, in 2018.
 Originally scheduled to start his Galaxy Digital Assets Fund on December 15, 2017, he shelved plans because he "didn't like market conditions."

 Galaxy Digital Holdings Ltd. is one of the few cryptocurrency companies required to publish financial results.
 In the first nine months of 2018, the company lost $136 million in cryptocurrency trading.
 In 2017, Galaxy Digital contributed to an $80 million funding round for technology company Bitfury.

 Galaxy losses widened to 554 million in Q2 of 2022 following a 182 million dollar loss for the past year.

 He stated in 2017 that 20% of his net worth was in Bitcoin and Ethereum.
 He says he made $250 million from crypto currency from 2016-2017.
 At a 2022 cryptocurrency conference, Novogratz boasted that he was "only guy in the world that’s got both a Bitcoin tattoo and a Luna tattoo".
 A few weeks later, UST(the algorithmic Terra Luna stable coin), which claimed that it was pegged to the US Dollar, lost nearly all of its value.